pearu/callseq/README.md

 }7|0x0|0.359593|0xe48eb7
 ```

-where each line represents an event of either entering a
+Each line in the CallSeq output file represents an event of either
-function/method (lines starting with `{`) or leaving the
+entering a function/method (lines starting with `{`) or leaving the
 function/method (lines starting with `}`).
 The other fields in a
 single line have the following meanings:

 1. An event id that corresponds to the code location of entering the
-   function/method
+   function/method.
+This is specified as the first argument to the
+   CPP-macro `CALLSEQ_SIGNAL`.

-2. The pointer value of `this` if inside a method, otherwise, `0x0`
+2. The pointer value of `this` if inside a class method.
+The value
-   value corresponds to free functions of static methods
+   `0x0` indicates that the event line corresponds to a free functions
+   or a static method of a class.

 3. Timestamp of the event in seconds given in nano-seconds resolution.

-4. The (shortened) hash id of the thread where the function/method is being executed.
+4. The hash id of the thread under which the function/method is being
+   executed.

-5. The signature of the function/method
+5. The signature of the function/method.
+Specified only for function
+   entering events.

-6. The file name and line number of the function/method entering
+6. The file name and line number of the function/method where the
-   point.
+   events is being triggered.
+Specified only for function entering
+   events.

 In future, analyzis tools will be provied for interpretting and
 visualizing the content of CallSeq output files.

 One may change the application source codes for development as long as
-the CallSeq hooks (the CPP macro `CALLSEQ_SIGNAL` calls) are not
+the CallSeq hooks (the CPP-macro `CALLSEQ_SIGNAL` calls) are not
-altered, although, one may always remove some these manually if
+altered.
+Although, one may always remove some of these manually if
 wished.

 Finally, to remove all the CallSeq hooks from the application source